 In 1879 he was, at the end of his classical studies, recipient of the Prince of Wales Medal for the Rimouski College, like Ernest Lapointe in 1893 and Gérard Fillion in 1931.
-During the writing of Volume I, I really realized that he was then a first in class student among all students from classical colleges.
+During the writing of Volume I, I really realized that he was then a first in class student among all students from classical colleges28.
 Some testimonials also allowed me to learn that Ph.-A. had a great influence on his nephews, including my grandfather, who had nine brothers.
-I was wondering at the beginning of this document how my grandfather had develop a rather firm opinion about the
+I was wondering at the beginning of this document how my grandfather had develop a rather firm opinion about the Vikings.
+Discovering the intellectual that Ph.-A. was, I understood that these ideas could only come from him.

-&lt;sup>26 His history is briefly mentioned on page 406 of Volume I.
+28 His history is briefly mentioned on page 406 of Volume I.